Kentucky Legislative Internship Program

 Students will receive college credit hours (tuition-free) for the internship.
 The internship position is not paid.
 For further information, refer to the Expectations document below.

-Submit the following items to the program coordinator (contact information below):
+Submit the following items to the program coordinator to apply

 - The BCTC KY Legislative Internship Application.